Jaume991/office-config/README.md

 Use .profile, .zprofile to load required PATHS

+Android enviroment variables, some useful paths to use with different os and differents path to configure the others without changes so can be used as a symbolic link.

 - Common
   - `DOTPATH` -> where all dot configuration files are (`/home/<username>`)
   - `HOSTSPATH` -> hosts file location ( `/etc/hosts` )